Copyright © 2016 - 2020, The Troy Press

 Given the steps in the data, it's a pretty sure bet the HUGE change on April 24 was due to the bureaucracy getting its act together regarding reporting - from zero to 15,000, overnight?
 Really?
 Whatever happened, it's a welcome change, though given what we've seen in other states, it appears that health-care providers were ordered not to do any reporting and let the state do it.

-It also appears as though there was a command given a few days later to begin regular reporting, and on April 27, the values changed again.
-Then, 8 days later, new values for recoveries, but we got some mid-week reporting on Active Cases, and this pattern of reporting differences continues, thouth the interval shortens first to a week, then 6 days, and what continues into the future is unknown.
+It also appears as though there was a command given a few days later to begin regular reporting, and on April 27, LA begins a pattern of reporting about once a week, varying by a day or so here and there.

 These data were created by taking the daily values for the data used to create the Totals graph above, and comparing with the previous day's value and computing the difference.
 New Cases and Newly Active cases closely match most of the time and this is because testing is nearly exclusively being done on those people who present themselves for health care.
 (And, folks, this is definitely "doing it wrong.")
 However, when people recover (or die), that also has an impact on the daily changes to the number of active cases, and therefore the change from one day to the next which drives how these data are collected.